suzy0888/Tailwand-CSS/README.md

-# Tailwand-CSS
+Hello

-Using only HTML &amp; Tailwind CSS
+That's my firts project using only Tailwind CSS and HTML